Urban-Computing-Reading-Group/Reading-Group/README.md

 1.Deep Spatio-Temporal Residual Networks for Citywide Crowd Flows Prediction<br>

 **Summary:**<br>
-*This work solves the probl
-em of forecasting the flow of crowds in each and every region of a city.
+*This work solves the problem of forecasting the flow of crowds in each and every region of a city.
 The motivation is that this problem is of great importance to traffic management and public safety.
 It achieves this by convolution-based residual networks to model nearby and distant spatial dependencies between any two regions in a city.*<br>

 作者：Junbo Zhang, Yu Zheng, Dekang Qi<br>
 论文链接：https://arxiv.org/pdf/1610.00081v2.pdf <br>